 Good, we like that one, too.
 I just love the whole Spanish Tapas idea.
 Little bits of this and that – yum!

 Q: Have you ever regretted moving to Spain?

 Q: Do you have plans for any more books in the future?

 Oh yes!
 The Old Fools series hasn’t finished yet.
 Every day I gather more material, and I jot things down.
-Joe’s book, One Young Fool in South Africa is now finished *pinches herself – I never thought he’d get it finished!* Including my prequel, One Young Fool in Dorset there are 8 at the moment, with Two Old Fools Down Under, and the cookbook, Two Old Fools in Turmoil is in the pipeline.
+Joe’s book, One Young Fool in South Africa is now finished *pinches herself – I never thought he’d get it finished!* Including my prequel, One Young Fool in Dorset there are 8 at the moment, with Two Old Fools Down Under, and the cookbook, Two Old Fools in the Kitchen being the latest.
 Also, the Sixpenny Cross series keeps growing.

 Q: Hi Victoria, I’ve just discovered that you’ve written another series, apart from the Old Fools.
 Is the Sixpenny Cross series based on where you grew up as a child?

 Hi!
 Sixpenny Cross is a fictional village in Dorset, but many of the characters are inspired by people I have met during my life.
 The name of the village was inspired by the name Sixpenny Handley.
 I was born and raised in Dorset and I adore those Dorset names, like Puddletown and the River Piddle!